How to become PCI compliant

 Whilst it’s not a legal requirement, fines for data breaches can be given to the banks by the providers who make up the Security Standards Council (SSC): American Express, Discover Financial Services, JCB International, MasterCard, and Visa Inc.

-If your business isn’t compliant and there’s a data breach, your bank provider could choose to pass these fines onto you, or terminate your business bank account entirely, as you are seen as posing a significant risk of leaking customer data.
+If your business isn’t compliant and there’s a data breach, your bank provider could choose to pass these fines onto you under the terms of their contract with you, or terminate your business bank account entirely, as you are seen as posing a significant risk of leaking customer data.

 Furthermore, the ICO has warned online retailers that if they do not adopt the PCI DSS, or provide equivalent protection when processing customers' payment card details, they risk being in breach of the Data Protection Act 1998 and subject to enforcement action from the ICO.